moubi/blog/content/blog/hoc-vs-hook/index.md

 Skipping the first two...
 If you have class components and lower version of react you can't use hooks obviously. **The third one, however, is the cornerstone when deciding between hooks and render props.**

 ### <a class="header-link" href="#you-may-fall-into-re-render-issues" id="you-may-fall-into-re-render-issues">#</a> You may fall into re-render issues
 Given the last example, every time you type in the form fields `setValue` will be called causing the whole `<Page />` component to re-render.
-Yes, and because you are updating the state, this is expected.
-But not desirable. **Suddenly filling a form with data becomes very expensive operation.**
+And because you are updating the state, this is expected.
+But not desirable. **Suddenly filling a form may become very expensive operation.**

 React is clever enough to protect you from unnecessary renders, but it won't go against its principles.
 Every  component has its own catch-ups and you need to work around these, so it's safe against renders.
 Unfortunately, it may not be the case with `<Header />`, `<Navigation />` and `<Footer />` because, let's imagine, you don't have time to refactor them.
 And with `<SomeOtherThirdPartyComponent />` you may even not be able to do so.

 Not many options here. **Extracting the from in a separate component is the way to go with hooks**.
 As a consequence - you will need to **repeat that for every form** in your project making the tree grow inevitably.

-What if you are building an OSS library that exports a hook like `useForm`?
+What if you are building a form library that exports a hook like `useForm`?
 Do you prefer your users to do the extra extraction step above?
 Not a big deal you may say.
 Not a big one, but a less flexible one.

 Hooks are not remedy for all problems and they are not intended to serve that purpose.
 The hypothetic (or not) primer above is one of these cases where you may need the extra flexibility.